vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

             rollme: {{ randAlphaNum 5 | quote }}
     ```

 18. Search for the `containers` definition and update the values so that they match the following.
-You are changing the containerPort, livenessProbe port and adding the env variable:
+You are changing the `containerPort`, `livenessProbe` port and adding the `env` variable:

     ```yaml
     containers: